TobiGrul/NvidiaProfileInspectorRevampedWithCliExport/README.md

 1 - The inclusion of more quality of life options to help modernize the app

-2 - Documenting & naming unknown & unamed settings, so end users can better see what they're changing
+2 - Documenting & naming unknown & unnamed settings, so end users can better see what they're changing

-3 - Organizing settings in ways that make more sense so they're easier to search for and apply (e,g, when a list of options is given, lay out the options from smallest to largest, recategorizing where settings go, etc)
+3 - Organizing settings in ways that make more sense so they're easier to find and apply (e,g, when a list of options is given, lay out the options from smallest to largest, recategorizing where settings go, etc)

 4 - Be the first to add support &/or document new features, along with being overall the most user friendly way to adjust NVIDIA settings compared to other versions of NVPI